-(b) The continuing Divisional Councillors may act notwithstanding any vacancy in their number, provided that not less than one-half of the members thereof continue in office.
-If there are less than one-half of the members continuing in office, the Divisional Council must not act except in emergencies or to appoint Divisional Councillors up to the minimum of one-half of the members thereof.

-8.7 Written resolutions of Divisional Council

-- (a) A Divisional Council may pass a resolution without a Divisional Council meeting being held if notice in writing of the resolution is given to all Divisional Councillors and a majority of the Divisional Councillors entitled to vote on the resolution (not being less than the number required for a quorum at a Divisional Council meeting) sign a document containing a statement that they are in favour of the resolution set out in the document. - (b) A resolution pursuant to By-Law 8.7(a) may consist of several documents in the same form each signed by one or more Divisional Councillors and is effective when signed by the last of the Divisional Councillors constituting the majority of the Divisional Councillors.
-A facsimile transmission or other document produced by electronic means under the name of a Divisional Councillor with the Divisional Councillor's authority is taken to be a document signed by the Divisional Councillor for the purposes of By-Law 8.7(a) and is taken to be signed when received by the Division in legible form.

-8.8 Termination of office of Divisional Councillors
+- (b) The continuing Divisional Councillors or Branch Councillors may act notwithstanding any vacancy in their number, provided that not less than one-half of the members thereof continue in office.
+If there are less than one-half of the members continuing in office, the Divisional Council or Branch Council must not act except in emergencies or to appoint Divisional Councillors or Branch Council up to the minimum of one-half of the members thereof. - 8.8 Written resolutions of Divisional Councils and Branch Councils - (a) A Divisional Council or Branch Council may pass a resolution without a Divisional Council meeting or Branch Council meeting, as applicable, being held if notice in writing of the resolution is given to all Divisional Councillors or Branch Councillors, and a majority of the Divisional Councillors or Branch Councillors entitled to vote on the resolution (not being less than the number required for a quorum at a Divisional Council meeting or Branch Council meeting) sign a document containing a statement that they are in favour of the resolution set out in the document. - (b) A resolution pursuant to By-Law 8.8(a) may consist of several documents in the same form each signed by one or more Divisional Councillors or Branch Councillors and is effective when signed by the last of the Divisional Councillors or Branch Councillors, as applicable, constituting the majority of the Divisional Councillors or Branch Councillors.
+A facsimile transmission or other document produced by electronic means under the name of a Divisional Councillor or Branch Councillor with their authority is taken to be a document signed by the Divisional Councillor or the Branch Councillor for the purposes of By-Law 8.8(a) and is taken to be signed when received by the Division or Branch, as applicable, in legible form. - 8.9 Termination of office of Divisional Councillors and Branch Councillors

-A person ceases to be a Divisional Councillor if:
+A person ceases to be a Divisional Councillor or Branch Councillor if: